🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 • Complete customer journey mapping

-• long-term customer value insights (where data available)
+• Long-term customer value insights (where the data is available)

 • Competitive benchmarking and market analysis